shotaIDE/BracketDot/README.md

 brew install swiftlint
 ```

-Move directory to your swift project which you want to analyze and run command as below.
+Move directory to your swift project which you want to analyze and run the following command.

 ```shell
 cd ${Swift Project Directory}